 The Birmingham & Fazeley Canal

-This canal was the first of Birmingham’s regeneration schemes (1984).
-Farmer’s Bridge Locks were cleaned up, lit and landscaped.
-Towpath accesses were created through the walls.
-Resurfaced towpaths now attract families on weekend strolls and relaxing workers on weekday lunchtimes.
+In the 1980s the Birmingham and Fazeley Canal became the first of Birmingham’s successful regeneration schemes when in 1984 Farmer’s Bridge Locks were cleaned up, lit and landscaped and towpath accesses were created through the walls.
+Resurfaced towpaths now attract families and groups of friends on weekend strolls and relaxing workers on weekday lunchtimes.

 The Birmingham and Fazeley Canal Company made waterways history before construction even started by getting cooperation from three other canal companies to develop routes.
 Within 8 years Fazeley had become a busy entrance to Birmingham and the prosperous Birmingham Canal Company saw the benefits of such cooperation with the Birmingham Canal Navigations being formed in 1794.

 This was only the second canal connection from Birmingham to the rest of the country and Farmers Bridge locks became the busiest flight on the Birmingham system.
 Gas lighting was installed to enable working round the clock 24 hours a day, 7 days a week!

 Unfortunately the locks couldn’t be duplicated because they were so hemmed in by factory walls, so an alternative route was built, the 8 mile Tame Valley Canal with 13 locks at Perry Bar which connected to the Walsall Canal near Ocker Hill.
 There was also a connection through Garrison Locks to the Birmingham and Warwick Junction Canal (later the Grand Union Canal) at Bordesley Junction.